Cost of Living in Valencia for a Month Plus Things to Do & My Impressions

 Not super-modern, but still comfortable and nice.
 It was also really large and the fact that it had 2 bathrooms was a bonus.
 It also had so much storage space that I completely fell in love with it.
 At home, we don’t have half the storage space this beautiful apartment had!

 We were also extremely lucky with our host, Ines.
-Although she spoke very little English, we managed to get together really well and she was a truly charming lady, offering us valuable tips on what to see (but especially where to eat) and also treating us every now and then with some homemade Spanish foods.
+Although she spoke very little English, we managed to get together really well with the help of technology, and she was a truly charming lady, offering us valuable tips on what to see (but especially where to eat) and also treating us every now and then with some homemade Spanish foods.

 First impressions and thoughts about Valencia